SchoofsKelvin/vscode-sshfs/README.md

 {
   "sshfs.configs": [
     {
+        // With PuTTY, this can be a complete configuration (with / as root) "name": "quick-putty",
+        "putty": "My PuTTY session"
+    },
+    {
         // Unique id, which results in ssh://serverlogs/ "name": "serverlogs",
         // The label to usually display (uses the name by default)